 What to Say to Your Doctor About Weight Loss

-You need to achieve a calorie deficit in order to lose weight.
+You need to achieve a calorie deficit in order to lose weight, often done by counting calories.
 But you need to do this safely.
 So before starting any weight loss program, always talk to your doctor first.
 That’s because to experience the best results, you’ll need to combine smart eating with exercise.
 And you should never start any physical activity regimen without medical guidance.6

 It can be difficult for some people to speak with their doctor about weight issues.
 But if you don’t, you might be endangering your health.
 Your doctor might also refer you to a weight loss specialist.7